dav1dli/skill_matrix/doc/README.docker.md

 ## Baseline application container

 The application requires both NodeJS and PHP.
-This functionality is not provided by generally available Red Hat containers thus a PHP 7.4 baseline container is extended with NodeJS 10 runtime.
+This functionality is not provided by generally available Red Hat containers thus a PHP 7.4 base container is extended with NodeJS 10 runtime.

 *Note:* _PHP versions earlier than 7.4 are incompatible with MySQL8._